Star Trek Beyond Goes Even Further into Darkness

 NOT RECOMMENDED FOR: Those who have trouble enjoying sci-fi or action flicks, or who are particularly picky about plot holes space movies or easy resolutions to character development hurdles.

-Star Trek: Beyond,directed by Justin Lin, opens in theaters July 22, 2016.
+Star Trek: Beyond, directed by Justin Lin, opened in theaters July 22, 2016; available for home viewing November 1, 2016.
 It runs 120 minutes and stars Chris Pine, Zachary Quinto, Idris Elba, Simon Pegg, Zoe Saldana, Karl Urban, Sofia Boutella, John Cho, and Anton Yelchin.
 Watch the trailer for Star Trek: Beyond here.

 Debbie Holloway is a storyteller, creator, critic and advocate having adventures in Brooklyn, New York.